Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

--- Throughout the semester I will use specialized broadcasting software that will allow me to seamlessly change between different scenes and sources during our classroom and laboratory sessions.
-If something goes wrong with the broadcasting software, then please use a `*` in the Google Meet chat and then once you receive my acknowledgment you can explain that there is a problem.
+-- Throughout the semester I will use specialized broadcasting software that will allow me to seamlessly change between different scenes and sources during our classroom and laboratory and practical sessions.
+If something goes wrong with the broadcasting software, then please use a `*` in the Google Meet chat.
+Once you receive my acknowledgment you can explain what problem you are experiencing so that I can resolve it quickly and move on with the class.

 ## Remainder of the Fall 2020 Semester